New Zealand Trotting Cup

 The New Zealand Cup for standardbred horses, also known as either the New Zealand Trotting Cup or the New Zealand Pacing Cup is a Group One (G1) harness race held annually by the New Zealand Metropolitan Trotting Club at Addington Raceway in Christchurch, New Zealand.

 It is generally considered the country's most prestigious harness racing event.
+The New Zealand Trotting cup is considered as Canterbury's biggest day on its social calendar.
+Many flock to Addington for the glitz and glamour of the event, rather than the horse racing.

+Christchurch Cup week

 The race is held during Show Week on the second Tuesday in November, three days before the Show Day public holiday.
-The New Zealand Free For All is held on Show Day.
 The public holiday in Christchurch is the observance of the Canterbury Anniversary Holiday (16 December in reality).
-The race meeting, along with the New Zealand Cup for thoroughbreds and greyhounds, forms part of Canterbury's carnival week, along with the Canterbury Agricultural and Pastoral Show.
-Until 1999, the A&P show was held at showgrounds adjacent to Addington Raceway.
+This race meeting, along with other premier race meetings form part of Canterbury's carnival week along with the Canterbury Agricultural and Pastoral Show.
+Until 1999 the Show was held at showgrounds adjacent to Addington Raceway.

-The New Zealand Trotting cup is considered as Canterbury's biggest day on its social calendar.
-Many flock to Addington for the glitz and glamour of the event, rather than the horse racing.
+Christchurch Cup week at Addington raceway also includes the following major races on the Friday (Show Day):